mrneto23/xlsx2csv/README.md

 # xlsx2csv

-Convert xlsx to csv in Python
+Python script that converts xlsx to csv.

+Convert one file or all files in a directory.